rust-lang/book/src/ch17-05-traits-for-async.md

 So far so good: if we get anything wrong about the ownership or references in a given async block, the borrow checker will tell us.
-When we want to move around the future that corresponds to that block—like moving it into a `Vec` to pass to `join_all`, the way we did back in—things get trickier.
+When we want to move around the future that corresponds to that block—like moving it into a `Vec` to pass to `join_all`, the way we did back in the [“Working With Any Number of Futures”][any-number-futures]<!-- ignore --> section—things get trickier.

 When we move a future—whether by pushing into a data structure to use as an iterator with `join_all`, or returning them from a function—that actually means